 OK, you should now have (3) 3″wide x 12″ long x 1/2″ high bars ready for cutting.
 Cut pieces on a 30 degree angle, pieces should be approximately 3/4″ to 1″ wide.

 You should end up with cookies that are about 3″ long x 3/4″ to 1″ wide x 1/2″ high.
 Put cookies on a greased cookie sheet (preferably double wall cookie sheet to prevent burning), space the cookies at least 1/2″ apart.
 Cook for 10 minutes at 450 degrees f (pre-heated).
 After you cooked the Peseta Bars for 10 minutes take them out and let them cool on a cookies rack for about 5 minutes.
-Put them back on the cookie sheet, this time with them flipped over and place them on their sides.
-Bake for another 4 minutes and then take them out and let them cool on the cookie rack again.
-This recipe makes about 50 cookies, so you will probably have three cookie sheets full of cookies to cook.
-Cooking times may vary between different ovens.
+Put them back on the cookie sheet, this time with them flipped over and place them on their sides if you can, if not just put them back on however you feel like.
+Bake for another 8 – 12 minutes and then take them out and let them cool on the cookie rack again.
+On the second baking you need to keep a close eye on the progress and make sure they are not getting overcooked.
+I have made these for the past 30 years and the cooking times have varied.
+Note: When they are done they are quite hot and the do keep cooking a little bit when cooling on the rack.
+This recipe makes about 50 cookies, so you will need to have two cookie sheets which will be full.
+As I mentioned above, cooking times may vary between different ovens.
 You may have to cook the bars a couple minutes more or less to get them just right.
 These Peseta Bars should have a little crunch to them but not to much, they should have a nice crumbly texture to them.
 They keep cooking a little bit while they are cooling.

 Now your ready to add a little Cookie Glaze.
 Mix 4 cups powdered sugar and start with 1/4 cup milk in bowl.
 Add 1 to 2 tablespoons more milk as needed to make pourable glaze.
 Also add a 1/4 tsp. of Vanilla.
 Mix this well and it should have a consistency that will allow it to be poured off a spoon onto the cookies.
 While the cookies are cooling on the cookie rack, go-ahead and just drip glaze onto cookies, be creative, make it pretty.